Summer Law Intern Program - Conditions of Employment

 The Department permits components to issue offers for permanent employment following law school graduation to interns hired under the SLIP through a “funnel offer” directly into the Attorney General’s Honors Program for the following year.
 Candidates who receive a funnel offer must still apply to the Attorney General's Honors Program.
 Unlike the practice in private law firms, funnel offers are issued sparingly to a relatively small number of SLIP participants.
 Interns working at the Department through student programs other than the formal SLIP are not eligible for funnel offers.

-If you have already received a funnel offer at the time you complete your Honors Program application, you must list that component as an employment preference on your application.
+If you have already received a funnel offer at the time you complete your Honors Program application, you must list that component as an employment preference on your application in order to be able to accept.
 If you were an intern hired through the Summer Law Intern Program who has not received a funnel offer by the Honors Program application deadline, but think that you may receive a funnel offer, we strongly recommend you list the component as an employment preference.
-You may list other components as employment preferences also.
+You may also list other components as employment preferences.
 If you receive a funnel offer, you must respond within 14 days (or request an extension), even if you were selected for an Honors Program interview by another component.
 The Department will not automatically extend the decision deadline on the funnel offer.
 If you elect to continue through the interview process, there is no guarantee that you will receive an offer from the component(s) that selected you for an interview or a second offer from the component that issued the funnel offer.
 If you accept a funnel offer, you will no longer be eligible to interview with any other component.